fedluc/qupled/README.md

   * `--xmax` specifies the cutoff for wave-vector grid.
 Default `--xcut=20`

+  ## Constants

+  The file [utils.h](https://github.com/fedluc/STLS/blob/master/utils.h) contains five constants defined at compile time which are used to define the relative errors and maximum number of iterations for the root solvers and quadrature schemes.
+For state points where it is hard to obtain convergence it can be useful to adjust the values of such constants.

   ## Output

   Regardless of the theory that is being solved, STLS produces the following output (in what follows, n<sub>x</sub> is the number of wave-vectors used in the solution and n<sub>l</sub> is the number of Matsubara frequencies):